 Flowers appear in late winter.
 They are solitary, terminal, and up to 0.9 inches (2.2 cm) in diameter.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C to 50 °F (+10 °C).

 How to Grow and Care

-Braunsias are moderately slow growing succulents.
-Needs moderate water when growing in late fall and early spring.
-Keep somewhat dry the rest of the time.
+Braunsias are moderately slow-growing succulents.
+It needs moderate water when growing in late fall and early spring.
+Keep the soil somewhat dry the rest of the time.
 Like all living rocks, they thrive in porous soils with excellent drainage.
-It can tolerates high heat and some frost (hardy to 23° F (-5° C) or less if very dry).
-Braunsias are very rewarding succulents and can be cultivated in desert garden in warm climates or in greenhouses or windowsills in the home where too hardy.
-Enjoy bright shade in summer and full sun on the other seasons.
+It can tolerate high heat and some frost (hardy to 23° F (-5° C) or less if very dry).
+Braunsias are very rewarding succulents and can be cultivated in a desert garden in warm climates, greenhouses, or windowsills where the home is too hardy.
+Enjoy the bright shade in summer and the full sun in the other seasons.

 - Back to genus Braunsia

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.